c0r0n3r/dheater/README.md

 D(HE)ater is an attacking tool based on CPU heating in that it forces the ephemeral variant of [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DHE) in given cryptography protocols (e.g. TLS, SSH).
-It is performed without calculating a cryptographically correct ephemeral key on the client side, but with a significant amount of calculation on the server side.
-Based on this, a [denial-of-service (DoS) attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack can be initiated, called *D(HE)at attack* ([CVE-2002-20001](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2002-20001)).
+It is performed without calculating a cryptographically correct ephemeral key on the client-side, but with a significant amount of calculation on the server-side.
+Based on this, a [denial-of-service (DoS) attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) can be initiated, called *D(HE)at attack* ([CVE-2002-20001](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2002-20001)).

 ## Quick start